Speech and Language Therapy

 What might the options be?

 Your child may be seen for some therapy on a regular basis where you will be given work to do at home to support this.
 Other options may be to give you some advice or a specific programme of work for you to try over a couple of months, where the therapist will arrange to send you another appointment to go over how this has worked.
+If your child has been given a speech and language therapy programme, you can find some helpful videos here.

 The therapist may also discuss referral onto other agencies, such as audiology, to gain further information about your child’s development.
 It may be useful for the therapist to talk to your child’s teacher or nursery to see how they get on at school but this will be discussed with you before they contact the school.